0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

 and the result is a static dead space where object-value dominates and eliminates the use of space for daily life.

-Recently [a friend of mine](https://twitter.com/b_apothecary) packed his motorcycle up with his distillation laboratory, plastic molding equipment, machine shop tools, his immense library, his formidable liqour collection, and moved down to Philadelphia, where he can have a far larger living space, workspaces are abundantly available, and where the barrier to start new businesses and develop existing vacant lots for new uses are minimal or non-existent.
+Recently [a friend of mine](https://twitter.com/b_apothecary) packed his motorcycle up with his distillation laboratory, plastic molding equipment, machine shop tools, his immense library, his formidable liquor collection, and moved down to Philadelphia, where he can have a far larger living space, workspaces are abundantly available, and where the barrier to start new businesses and develop existing vacant lots for new uses are minimal or non-existent.